Sam Mendes' 'Empire of Light' a love letter to movies and his mother

 Mendes wrote the role of Hilary for Colman and asked Ward for input on his character.

-"It's rare that you get to see an older woman with a younger man, especially an older white woman but younger Black man.
-So for me to tell that story was just super important and working with Olivia made that a lot more easier," said Ward.

 "Empire of Light" is released in U.S. cinemas on Dec.
-9 and globally in early 2023...Reuters
+9 and globally in early 2023.